-Arkansas Children’s Hospital is the first and only 12-month new graduate residency program in Arkansas to achieve accreditation with distinction from the Practice Transition Accreditation Program (PTAP) awarded by the American Nurses Credentialing Center (ANCC).
+Arkansas Children’s Hospital is the first new graduate residency program in Arkansas to achieve accreditation with distinction from the Practice Transition Accreditation Program (PTAP) awarded by the American Nurses Credentialing Center (ANCC).

 Why Choose Arkansas Children's